The Senior Thesis

 Submission of the Library Copy

 A senior thesis is a scholarly document.
-All senior theses will be bound in the library at New College and made available upon request, to members of the public.
+Digital copies of theses are made available upon request to members of the public for a fee.

-Audiovisual materials that are part of the thesis project should be submitted with the thesis text.
+The print thesis must be submitted to the Jane Bancroft Cook Library in a 10 x 13” envelope.
+Audiovisual materials that are part of the thesis project should be submitted with the print copy.
 All non-paper materials, such as photographs, CDs and DVDs, must be labeled with the thesis student’s name and year of graduation.

 New College of Florida, 2013